Last Updated: December 15, 2021

 Child safety especially will have to be guarded carefully in a world of shared vehicles accessed by the general public.
 If conceived of carefully, autonomous vehicles can replace larger school buses, with good bonuses in terms of safety and reduced air pollution from presumably electric vehicles.
 Other special safeguards may need to be set up; a solo woman may not want to be placed in a driverless car ride share with one man, or vice versa, for instance.

 It's worth contemplating for a moment what will happen in another plausible scenario for autonomous vehicles and transit.
 It's entirely possible, and we fear it's probable, that transit public agencies will drag their feet on this topic or just lose out in the legislative process or the so-called court of public opinion, and that corporations take over the autonomous vehicle ride sharing services completely.
 This development definitely could drive transit out of business, as people choose to complete their trip in one vehicle.
-Of course, transit may not survive anyway in major cities, since ride hailing has achieved such popularity in a short time.
+Of course, transit may not survive anyway in major cities, since ride hailing has achieved such popularity in a short time, well in advance of widespread adoption of driverless vehicles.